Posted in History, Schools

 Lake Temescal in 1898 – The Monclarion 1976

 In addition to their regular chores, the Wood and Logan children were assigned the duty of weed-pulling on the Temescal dam.
-If weeds grew on the side of the dam, squirrels would dig into the barrier and cause damage.
+If weeds grew on the side of the dam, squirrels would dig into the barrier, causing damage.

 Playtime came on Saturday afternoons and Sundays.
 Wood and his siblings had run the area, as it was completely undeveloped except for a few farms.

-One of the few farms was the Medau Dairy, where Montclair park is today.
+One of the farms was the Medau Dairy, which is now Montclair Park.

 Medau DairyAlameda County: The Eden of the Pacific